Political Philosophy, Jean Hampton

 (hereafter abbreviated as JH).

-JH’s is widely shared and the main reason why it is not generally accepted.
+JH’s view is widely shared and the main reason why contract theory is not generally accepted.
 Her objection is not based on the general notion of a contract, but on investigating the contract theories of Hobbes, Locke and Nozick.
-Rawls is not included in that list, but dealt with in her chapter on distributive justice, in spite of Rawls’ stated objective to “generalize and elevate to a higher order of abstraction the traditional theory of a social contract as represented by Locke, Rousseau and Kant.”
+Rawls is not included in that list, but is dealt with in her chapter on distributive justice, in spite of Rawls’ stated objective to “generalize and elevate to a higher order of abstraction the traditional theory of a social contract as represented by Locke, Rousseau and Kant.”
 That is not an error or oversight, but follows logically from her general approach: part one deals with political authority.
 Rawls indeed deals mainly with the quality of the decisions which this authority takes, which is the subject of her “Part two”.

 Part one: Political authority.

 By her own description (on p.
-121): ”This book began with an issue that worries all political anarchists, namely, “Why is the coercive power of the state justified?”
+121): ”This book began with an issue that worries all political anarchists, namely, “How is the coercive power of the state justified?”
 Thus far we have come up with a partial answer: States are justified insofar as they are created via convention by people in a territory to fulfill certain roles considered to be extremely important for moral and for self-interested reasons… .
 People who are citizens of states play a role in maintaining (and have sufficient power to engage in collective action to change) the leadership convention of their society.”
 Her most relevant chapters are dealt with below.

 Chapter one: THE PROBLEM OF POLITICAL AUTHORITY.

 This introductory chapter of the justification of authority mentions four candidates:

 1) The divine authority theory. “… disliked by most political theorists of the ancient and modern world (including Plato, Aristotle, Locke and Hobbes) because it could be dangerous in the hands of unscrupulous or evil rulers… .
 For these reasons it has few advocates today.”